Hicks Lumber Company Store

-Hicks Lumber Company Store is a historic commercial building located at Roslyn in Nassau County, New York.
-It was built in 1920 and is a two-story, frame building with Colonial Revival style detailing.
+The Hicks Lumber Company Store is a historic commercial building located within the Incorporated Village of Roslyn, in Nassau County, New York, United States.

+Description

+The building is a two-story, frame building with Colonial Revival style detailing.
 It has a low-pitched hipped roof and projecting, two-story portico.
 The first story features original, projecting display windows.

+History

+The building was built in 1920, housing the Hicks Lumber Company Store.
+It would later become a bank.

-It was added to the National Register of Historic Places on October 2, 1986, and is also located next door to the Roslyn Grist Mill, which was also added the National Register of Historic Places on the same day.
+It was added to the New York State Register of Historic Places on August 15,1986.
+It was subsequently further listed on the National Register of Historic Places on October 2, 1986, and is also located next door to the Roslyn Grist Mill, which was also added the National Register of Historic Places on the same day.